gromacs/gromacs/docs/user-guide/mdp-options.rst

    the options for dimension number 1 is shown.
 Options for other dimension indices are obtained by replacing '1' by the dimension index.

+.. mdp:: awh1-dim1-coord-type

+   .. mdp-value:: pull

+      The type of coordinate for this dimension.
+      Currently AWH can only act on pull coordinates.

 .. mdp:: awh1-dim1-pull-coord

    (0)
    Index of the pull coordinate defining this coordinate dimension.
-Note that the force constant used for the AWH biasing is inherited from the this pull coordinate. *E.g.* if :mdp:`awh1-dim1-pull-coord` = 1 then :mdp:`pull-coord1-k`  will be used.

-.. mdp:: awh1-dim1-diffusion
+.. mdp:: awh1-dim1-force-constant

-   (1e-5) \[nm^2/ps\]/\[rad^2/ps\]
-   Estimated diffusion constant for this coordinate dimension determining the initial biasing rate.
-This needs only be a rough estimate and should not critically affect the results unless it is set to something very low, leading to slow convergence, or very high, forcing the system far from equilibrium.
-Not setting this value explicitly generates a warning.
+   (0) \[kJ/mol/nm^2\]/\[kJ/mol/rad^2\]
+   Force constant for the (convolved) umbrella potential(s) along this coordinate dimension.

 .. mdp:: awh1-dim1-start